 All software is given a useful life, based on the assessments of the period that the software is expected to be of use to the Council.
-All of the Council's software has an estimated useful life of 10 years.
+All of the Council's software has an estimated useful life of bewteen five and ten years.
 The carrying amount of intangible assets is amortised on a straight line basis.
-The amortisation of £0.991m charged to revenue in 2016-17 (£2.614m in 2015-16) was charged to the IT cost centre and then absorbed as an overhead across all the service headings in the Net Expenditure of Services.
+The amortisation of £0.231m charged to revenue in 2017-18 (£0.991m in 2016-17) was charged to the IT cost centre and then absorbed as an overhead across all the service headings in the Net Expenditure of Services.
 It is not possible to quantify exactly how much of the amortisation is attributable to each service heading.